Searching for Jobs & Internships

 OTHER OPTIONS FOR RECEIVING CREDIT FOR AN INTERNSHIP:

 - Arrange an independent study with a faculty member.

 - Identify a faculty member who is willing to support your out-of-class experience through UNIV 262; 362; or 462 (Experiential Learning).

 - Locate a college or community college near your internship site which has an experiential or internship course.
 Make an appointment with Scott Rappaport at the Career Services Center and bring a copy of the course description for approval.

-If you have further questions, please contact Scott Rappaport, Assistant Director, Career Services Center.
+If you have further questions, please contact Rachel Coppola, Associate Director, Career Services Center.

 Taking a Bridge Year

 A bridge year is a temporary position (1 –3 years) between college and graduate school or a full time job.
 Many students are interested in “taking a year off” before buckling down to a “serious” job or graduate school.
 These temporary jobs can provide experience, direction, emotional and cognitive growth, and satisfy curiosity about the real world.